atharva-729/ipl/queries per question.md

 5. top wickets

-ipl=> select season, bowler, team, wickets from ipl-> (select m.season, d.bowler, case when d.batting_team = m.team1 then m.team2 else m.team1 end as team, sum(case when d.wicket_kind in ('bowled', 'caught', 'caught and bowled', 'lbw', 'stumped') then 1 else 0 end) as wickets, rank() over(partition by m.season order by sum(case when d.wicket_kind in ('bowled', 'caught', 'caught and bowled', 'lbw', 'stumped') then 1 else 0 end) desc) as rank ipl(> from matches m join deliveries d on d.match_id = m.match_id ipl(> group by m.season, d.bowler, case when d.batting_team = m.team1 then m.team2 else m.team1 end) t ipl-> where rank = 1 ipl-> order by season;
+select season, bowler, team, wickets from
+(select m.season, d.bowler, case when d.batting_team = m.team1 then m.team2 else m.team1 end as team, sum(case when d.wicket_kind in ('bowled', 'caught', 'caught and bowled', 'lbw', 'stumped') then 1 else 0 end) as wickets, rank() over(partition by m.season order by sum(case when d.wicket_kind in ('bowled', 'caught', 'caught and bowled', 'lbw', 'stumped') then 1 else 0 end) desc) as rank from matches m join deliveries d on d.match_id = m.match_id group by m.season, d.bowler, case when d.batting_team = m.team1 then m.team2 else m.team1 end) t
+where rank = 1
+order by season;

 6. top wickets in death overs